- Fields Visibility

 - Remember to add all configured fields and custom fields to relevant screens and issue types.

-- Select Deviniti Dynamic Forms for Jira - Dynamic custom field from the list (in the advanced section).
+Select one of the dynamic fields from the list (in the advanced section).

 Configure the selection criteria for the field: Name and Description (optional).